freaktechnik/eslint-plugin-botland/README.md

   Check that the script has the required `update` function.
 Marks all entry points as used.
 - `no-big-array`
   Items on arrays can only be assigned to indexes between 0 and 99.
+- `no-code-after-terminator`
+  Warn about code after terminators, since it may not always be reached.
 - `no-terminator-in-init`
   Terminators in the init entry point are a no-op.
+- `no-unreachable-code`
+  Check for code that is never reached via entry points.
 - `no-unset`
   Check for variables to be set when read and functions to be defined on the top level scope.
 - `no-unsupported-syntax`